Density-Ratio Weighted Behavioral Cloning: Learning Control Policies from Corrupted Datasets: Results

 \subsection{Contamination-Specific Analysis}

 \textbf{Action Poisoning:} As shown in the first row of Figure~\ref{fig:main_results}, action poisoning causes the most severe degradation in the baselines.
-In HalfCheetah (Figure~\ref{fig:main_results}, top-left), Weighted BC maintains returns above 10,000 even at $\alpha = 1.0$, while Traditional BC degrades to approximately 2,500 and BCQ / BRAC collapse below 2,500.
+In HalfCheetah, Weighted BC maintains returns above 10,000 even at $\alpha = 1.0$, while Traditional BC degrades to approximately 2,500 and BCQ/BRAC collapse below 2,500.
 The discriminator identifies action-corrupted trajectories since random action perturbations significantly deviate from the learned behavioral policy manifold.

-\textbf{State Poisoning:} The second row of Figure~\ref{fig:main_results} reveals more gradual degradation patterns.
-In Walker2d, Weighted BC maintains performance around 6.000 --6,500 at all contamination levels.
+\textbf{State Poisoning:} The second row reveals more gradual degradation patterns.
+In Walker2d, Weighted BC maintains performance around 6,000 to 6,500 at all contamination levels.
 Traditional BC exhibits approximately linear decay from 6,500 to 4,500, while BRAC fails at $\alpha = 0.4$, suggesting instability in its regularization mechanism under state corruption.